Copy text vs copy media (Pro)

 What you should see:

-- an image thumbnail is attached in the composer (this is the compiled media bundle)
+- an image thumbnail attached in the composer (this is the compiled media bundle)

 What "compiled media" means

-When you choose Copy with media, Smart Context creates a single collage-style image that contains:
+When you choose Copy media, Smart Context creates a single collage-style image that contains:

 - each referenced image (screenshots, diagrams, etc.)